Next: , Previous: Quick overview, Up: Debugging [Contents][Index]

 With the Emacs interface, the debugger will display your source code as you trace through it, marking the line that is currently being executed, and allowing you to easily set breakpoints on particular lines in your source code.
 You can have separate windows for the debugger prompt, the source code being executed, and for the output of the program being executed.
 In addition, most of the mdb commands are accessible via menus.

-To start the Emacs interface, you first need to put the following text in the file .emacs in your home directory, replacing “/usr/local/mercury-1.0” with the directory that your Mercury implementation was installed in.
+To start the Emacs interface, you first need to put the following text in the .emacs file in your home directory, replacing “/usr/local/mercury-1.0” with the directory that your Mercury implementation was installed in:

 (setq load-path (cons (expand-file-name